SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 > Reusing existing build for this tree ID

 And hey!
 This time, we see that it `Successfully migrated`!
 Yea! it ran our migration with zero problems.
-And when we spin over and check the site... it *works*.
+When we spin over and check the site... it *works*.
 It's still missing all of our styling... but we'll fix that next.
 The important thing is that the database *is* working.